 CCTA’s focus is education.
 We understand that the future of agriculture rests not only in our hands but in those of our young farmers and industry men and women.
-It gives CCTA great pleasure to award scholarships to deserving college students.
-These scholarships are paid for by donations and proceeds from the silent auction at our annual conference.
+It gives CCTA great pleasure to award scholarships to deserving high school and college students.
+These scholarships are paid for by donations and proceeds from the annual conference.

 2022 CCTA Scholarship Winner

 KIT CARSON, Colo. – Jan.
 14, 2022.
 The Colorado Conservation Tillage Association is proud to announce that Tailyn Thompson of Genoa, Colorado, has been selected as the recipient of the $1,000 CCTA Scholarship for 2022.

 A senior attending Limon High School, Thompson has diligently served her community through 4-H, FFA, and school-related activities.
 She was raised on a farm and ranch north of Genoa, Colorado, where she developed a deep-rooted passion for agriculture and learned about the importance of soil and water conservation.

 After graduating high school in the spring of 2022, Thompson plans to attend the Nebraska College of Technical Agriculture to study agronomy with an emphasis in crop production.
 She would like to eventually serve farmers in eastern Colorado as an agronomist and hopes to assist producers with research, data, education, and decision-making on the farm.

 The Colorado Conservation Tillage Association is honored to support Thompson as she continues her educational career.
 She will receive a $1,000 scholarship funded by CCTA and be recognized at the 34th Annual High Plains No-Till Conference in Burlington, Colorado, on Feb.
 1, 2022.
 More information about the conference can be found online at www.HighPlainsNoTill.com.